On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Siblings of Locally Finite Trees

 \begin{proof} (1) If $|\mathcal{D}(M)|=0$ or 2, then $T$ has one sibling by Propositions \ref{Ellipticauto} and \ref{Twodirectionssibone}.

 (2) Assume that $|\mathcal{D}(M)|=1$.
-In this case if there is a parabolic embedding of $T$, then by Theorem \ref{ParabolicInfinite}, $Sib(T)=\infty$, unless $T$ is a ray.
-However, when there is no parabolic embedding, then the unique direction $\eta$ is determined by some hyperbolic embedding $g\in M$ i.e. $\eta=g^+$.
-If $g^+$ or $g^-$ is non-regular, then $Sib(T)=\infty$ by Corollary \ref{Nonregularend} and if both $g^+$ and $g^-$ are regular, then we can just say that $Sib(T)=1$ or $\infty$ by Theorem \ref{RegularStable} because $T$ is stable in this case.
+In this case if there is a parabolic self-embedding of $T$, then by Theorem \ref{ParabolicInfinite}, $Sib(T)=\infty$, unless $T$ is a ray.
+However, when there is no parabolic self-embedding, then the unique direction $\eta$ is determined by some hyperbolic self-embedding $g\in M$ i.e. $\eta=g^+$.
+If $g^+$ or $g^-$ is non-regular, then $Sib(T)=\infty$ by Corollary \ref{Nonregularend} and if both $g^+$ and $g^-$ are regular, then $Sib(T)=1$ or $\infty$ by Theorem \ref{RegularStable} because $T$ is stable in this case.

 (3) Finally, assume that $|\mathcal{D}(M)|=\infty$.
 In this case, clearly $T$ is not a ray.
-If there is a parabolic embedding of $T$, then $Sib(T)=\infty$ by Theorem \ref{ParabolicInfinite} and if there is a non-regular end preserved forward or backward by some non-elliptic embedding, then $Sib(T)=\infty$ by Corollary \ref{Nonregularend}. \end{proof}
+If there is a parabolic self-embedding of $T$, then $Sib(T)=\infty$ by Theorem \ref{ParabolicInfinite} and if there is a non-regular end preserved forward or backward by some non-elliptic self-embedding, then $Sib(T)=\infty$ by Corollary \ref{Nonregularend}. \end{proof}